 Toscana — You ready to splurge?
 Toscana is a staple in the Brentwood dining scene.
 Fresh, upscale Italian fare in a lively setting with a warm vibe.
 Reservations are a must.

-Alright, now that food’s covered — ready to grab tickets for an unforgettable tour at the Getty Museum?
+Alright, now that food near the Getty is covered — ready to grab tickets for an unforgettable museum tour?
 We guarantee you’ll have an amazing time.
 See you there!